lqc/thinkcspy/source/conditionals.rst

 ------------------------

-The ``return`` statement, with or without a value, depending on whether the function is fruitful or not, allows us to terminate the execution of a function before (or when) we reach the end.
+The ``return`` statement, with or without a value, depending on whether the function is fruitful or void, allows us to terminate the execution of a function before (or when) we reach the end.
 One reason to use an *early return* is if we detect an error
 condition: